edwardbr/idlparser/README.md

 Once the preprocessor has done its stuff, AST parser can be used to interpret the cleaned data into a tree of types and function definitions.
 The parser inderstands square bracket style attributes used in for instance COM style IDL.
 It is not picky on the dialect of file you are using, it understands COM and CORBA idl, or simple pre-c++11 c/c++ headers.
 You may get name clashes however, if you have for instance a function called coclass, it may misinterpret it as a COM class rather than a function that has nothing to do with COM, therefore you may need to tweek the code somewhere.

 You then need to write your own a code generator to output the interface implementation according to your need.
-There are several example generators included, I will try and dig out some example code that utilise them.
+There are several example generators included in https://github.com/edwardbr/interface_generator.git, I will try and dig out some example code that utilise them.

 The AST understands classes, scructs, member functions and variables and basic templating, it does not understand c++ concepts such as rvalue references, lambdas and constant expressions.
 It also does not understand the bodies of functions, nor was it ever designed to do so.
 If you need to third party class definitions in your idl, but do not need to specify their implementations you can declare stubbed out definitions for the parser to consume, please have a look in the defines folder for example stubbed definitions for some stl collection classes.